 FoodieHub.
 I like this trip planning tool for food and restaurants even more than Tripadvisor to find restaurants, because the content is created by local food experts, and they don’t only review places to eat, but they also tell you what is the specialty you need to try there.
 So useful to decide if you will be adventurous enough to try that place, or you rather go somewhere else!

 Flipboard.
 A very pleasant way to keep up with content about the sites that you’ll be visiting.
 When you are planning your vacation, you can create custom magazines for Twitter or Facebook users that often create content on the area you are visiting, or follow blogs via RSS, or just flip through the many travel magazines that are already available on Flipboard.
 It’s also very useful to create a special magazine for your trip, where you add the content that you want to keep to review later.

 Evernote.
 This multifaceted software can also be used as a trip planning tool.
 I create a notebook for my trip, and label my notes with tags such as “hotels”, “restaurants”, “transportation”, or the name of the town (when I am visiting several different places in the same trip).
 Then it’s so easy to sort them out to consult materials, choose and make decisions.

-But wait!
-There is more!
-Do you want to know what app I personally use to keep track of all my travel reservations and plans?
-Share this post and I’ll let you in the secret:
+AND BONUS!
+The app I personally use to keep track of all my travel reservations and plans:

 Tripit.
 To me, the very best vacation planner and all-favorite trip planning tool: when you are planning a vacation online you end up with lots of reservations and documents about places where you’ll be staying, flights, reservations… This free vacation planner automatically adds the bookings that you receive online to a Trip folder, where you have all your data perfectly stored and organized by date and time.
 It allows you to create maps if you are planning a road trip, and you can also manually upload other documents such as notes and pictures.